International Institute of Social Studies

-The International Institute of Social Studies (ISS) of Erasmus University Rotterdam is an independent and international graduate school of policy-oriented critical social science.
+The International Institute of Social Studies (ISS) of Erasmus University Rotterdam is an independent international graduate school of policy-oriented social science.
 ISS was established in 1952 by Dutch universities and the Netherlands Ministry of Education.
-The institution is located in Netherlands, The Hague, also known as 'The World's Legal Capital'.
+The ISS is located in The Hague, Netherlands.

 Between 300 and 400 students are enrolled in the ISS programmes, mostly in the Master and PhD programme in Development Studies.
+The students come from over 150 countries.

-In addition to its teaching and research, ISS is active in the fields of advisory work and institutional capacity building projects.
-ISS alumni come from over 150 different countries.
+In addition to its educational work and research, ISS is active in advisory work and institutional capacity building projects.

 History

 ISS was founded in 1952 by the Dutch government to assist in the training and further education of professionals, especially, but not only, from developing countries.
 This was one way in which the Netherlands sought to develop good relationships with intellectuals and policy makers in partner countries, including and beyond former Dutch colonies.

 Queen Juliana offered to house ISS in the Noordeinde Palace in The Hague in 1951.
 At first, ISS was perceived as a teaching institute, although by 1954 ISS was aiming to become research and teaching driven.
 Due to the role ISS played in creating the European Association of Development Institutes (EADI), and its focus on research and academic quality, the Institute received its formal rights to award the PhD in the 1970s.
 From 1993 onward, the ISS has been located in the former headquarters of the Netherlands Post and Telecommunications (the PTT) on the Kortenaerkade.

 In 2009 ISS became part of Erasmus University Rotterdam.
 The partnership was carefully negotiated, due to ISS wanting to remain fairly autonomous and to retain its mission.

-For many years, the main funding body for ISS Masters students was the Dutch government, through the NFP programme (now the OKP programme) administered by the Nuffic in cooperation with Dutch Embassies.
-ISS students have either OKP funding, another scholarship or private funding.
+For many years, the main funding body for ISS Masters students was the Dutch government, through the OKP programme (formerly the NFP programme) administered by the Nuffic in cooperation with Dutch Embassies.
+The OKP programme is currently under review by the Dutch government.

 Academic profile

 Programmes and degrees

 ISS provides education in the social sciences to postgraduate professionals, mostly from developing countries and countries in transition.
-The courses are all taught in English and cover a number of different fields, including development economics, migration, public policy, governance, gender, agriculture, food, population, social security, children and youth, and human rights.
+The courses are all taught in English and cover a number of fields, including development economics, migration, public policy, governance, gender, agriculture, food, population, social security, children and youth, and human rights.

 Doctoral programme

 The institute offers a four-year Doctoral programme which leads to a degree of Doctor of Philosophy in Development Studies.
 PhD researchers are embedded into the research programmes at ISS, and are usually involved in one of four research groups: Civic Innovation, Development Economics, Political Ecology or Governance, Law and Social Justice.
-Currently there are about 125 enrolled PhD researchers and ISS has awarded over 150 PhD degrees since the programme was established.
+Currently there are about 125 enrolled PhD researchers and ISS has awarded over 250 PhD degrees since the programme was established.
 Within the Netherlands, ISS participates in the national doctoral research school CERES, and within Erasmus University in the Erasmus Graduate School of Social Sciences and the Humanities.